Riffing in ombre on a blue Coltrane

 Long road trip overtired crabby kids in need of sustenance, stopping by a diner on a snowy night in the middle of nowhere.
 A proper greasy spoon, open 24 hours where the waitress is insulted if you call her a server and wears a proper waitress uniform with the orthopedic shoes.

 She's been serving people since before they put the new highway in, when the place was just called Truck Stop.
 She doesn't hover asking how everything is tasting every 6 seconds but keeps your coffee fresh, filled and hot and remembers each order without writing it down.
-She calls you "Honey" and brings extra napkins and not just one but a dish of lemon wedges for the snooty oldest teen daughter's lemon water.
+She calls you "Honey" and brings extra napkins and not just one but a dish of lemon wedges for the snooty oldest teen daughter's fancy schmancy water.

 Mom and dad unwinding over their coffee and hot turkey sandwiches, relaxed by food and warmed by the cozy, grilled onion ambiance.
 Just kind of letting the kids' chaos happen a little.
 No one seems to mind.
 Leaving the waitress an astonishingly big tip to thank her for putting up with you all.
 And then she comes and tells you you have the best behaved kids she's ever seen and brings them free ice cream anyway.
 And the kids smirking at you over their chocolate mustaches.